 Writing technical documentation is no easy feat.
-While the intention is to explain the purpose or the use of a product or service concisely, the process of explaining can often get lost in translation.
+The objective of technical documentation is to explain a product or service in simple terms, while avoiding loads of jargon.
 Whether it is due to a staff member being tasked to do the job suddenly, or an expert creating a jargon-filled document only understood by their colleagues, or you may be new to technical writing and you are trying to do it yourself but unaware of all the key components that make a useful technical document.
-Regardless of your expertise or your reason, here is some basic information to understanding how to create technical documentation.
+Regardless of your expertise or your reason, here is some basic information to understand how to create technical documentation.

-All technical documentation must be written in a clear, concise, and consistent manner so users can achieve their goal of understanding how a product works or solves a problem.
+Readers need to understand how a product or service works.
+So, it is important for technical documentation to be clear and concise.
 Also, technical documents must constantly be up to date and be accessible to users in all devices and formats to remain useful.
 Technical documentation is dynamic documents that are constantly changing and that always need editing.

 A documentation plan checklist will help outline and manage the development cycle of a technical document.
-This guideline can be applied whether you are making documentation for a product or software.
-Here are some questions that should be in your checklist to help create a technical document.
+You can apply this guideline when making documentation for a product or software.
+Moreover, here are some questions that should be on your checklist to help create a technical document.

 - What is the goal or the purpose of the documentation project?

 - Who is the target audience?
 And what are their needs?

 - What type of format?